halejo-as/CppND-Capstone-Snake-Game/README.md

 ### OOP

-* Created class Player to encapsuled the snake and the controller and other attributes like name and score
+* Created class Player to encapsuled the snake and other attributes like name and score
+* The controller Class encapsuled the players, so there is only one controller with 1 or 2 players

 ### MEMOMRY MANAGEMENT

 * Used of shared ptr to be able to recuperate information after the display is closed
+* Controller object in the main function is passed as a shared ptr to control both players

 ### CONCURRENCY

-* Used async to execute the handle of each controller
+* Used async to execute the handle for the controller